Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Anyone chasing a softer, deeper lounge feel.
+• It will feel too firm for anyone chasing a soft, deeper lounge feel.

 Details